dash0hq/dash0-examples/opentelemetry-collector/tail-sampling/README.md

 ```

 Sends three spans with the same trace ID, demonstrating rate allocation across multiple sub-policies.

+**Metrics**: This test automatically fetches and displays tail sampling metrics from the collector's Prometheus endpoint (port 8888), including:
+- `processor_tail_sampling_count_traces_sampled` - Number of traces sampled by each policy
+- `processor_tail_sampling_count_spans_sampled` - Number of spans sampled by each policy (demonstrates rate allocation)
+- `processor_tail_sampling_global_count_traces_sampled` - Overall sampling decisions

+These metrics help visualize which sub-policy handled the trace and how rate allocation works.

 **How Composite Policy Evaluation Works:**